witstan/Java-Learning/README.md

+# Daily Update on 2022/12/02
+> Project with 50% progress
+1.myproject02

+> Reviewed the following contents
+1.Encapsulation
+2.Constructor
+3.this and package Keyword

 # Daily Update on 2022/12/03
-Did exercises about contents below
+> Did exercises about contents below
 1. OOP - Account and Customer Class Exercise
 2. OOP - Array as Object Exercise

-Leart about contents below
+> eart about contents below
 1. OOP - import keyword
 2. OOP - package Keyword

 # Daily Update on 2022/12/02
-Leart about contents below
+> Leart about contents below
 1. OOP - Encapsulation
 2. OOP - Constructor
 3. this Keyword

 # Daily Update on 2022/12/01
-Leart about contents below
+> Learnt about contents below
 1. Overload
 2. Pass by value
 3. Recursion